 - If you didn’t post to your blog, did you plan to do so?
 Did you create a list of topics you were going to target?
 Did you create a plan of what you were going to write about for each week?

 - If you dropped out of a course, did you do so for something better?
 Is this actually a negative if it led to you pursuing something more suited to you?
-Do you need to seek help to improve your study skills or behaviors that led to leaving the course?
+Do you need to seek help to improve your study skills or behaviours that led to leaving the course?

 - If you failed to sell anything last year, are you selling something there is no demand for?
 Do you need to learn new marketing methods to reach new customers?
-Are you as excited about your product as your should be?
+Are you as excited about your product as you should be?

 - If your relationship failed, could you have prevented it?
-Was it your behavior that contributed to its end?
+Was it your behaviour that contributed to its end?
 If not, what can you do to select a better partner next time?
 Side note – it’s probably better to be single than in a relationship that makes you miserable.

 By now, you should have a list of action points that you can address for the coming year but wait – we’re not done yet!